madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/README.md

 Hello Reader,

 Glad that you're here.
-I've made a honest attempt to document some of the learnings that I have encountered with Machine Learning, Python and Kubeflow skillsets.
-It's intended at viewers who are beginners **not experts** and helps them setup their workspace and develop datascience based projects using either **Jupyter Notebooks** or **Kubeflow Pipelines**.
+I've made a honest attempt to document some of the learnings that I have encountered with Machine Learning, Python and Kubeflow stack.
+It's intended at viewers who are beginners **not experts** and helps them setup their workspace and develop Data Science based projects using either **Jupyter Notebooks** or **Kubeflow Pipelines**.

 All of this can be done locally on a laptop?
 Yes !
 Of course, you would need a better performing one - **I use a MacBook M2 Max with 32 GB of Memory and 12C CPU, 30C GPU with 2 TB of storage**.